Q 1. Explain liberalism in political and economic fields prevailing in Europe in the 19th century.

 (e) A centralized administrative system was put in place and it formulated uniform laws for all its citizens.

-Q.5.
+Q 5.
 How has French artist, Frederic Sorrieu, visualized in his first print, of the series of four prints, his dream of a world made up of 'democratic and social republics'?
 Explain.

 Describe Frederic Sorrieu’s utopian vision of the world as depicted in his painting in 1848.

-Fig: Frederic Sorrieu’s Painting
+Frederic Sorrieu's Painting

-Ans.
 The French artist, Fredrick Sorrieu prepared a series of four prints visualizing his dream of the world made up of ‘democratic and social republics’.

 (a) His First Print showed people of Europe and America - men and women of all ages and social classes - marching in a long train, and offering homage to the Statue of Liberty as they pass by it.

 (b) Liberty is of course personified as a woman, bearing the torch of Enlightenment in one hand and the charter of the Rights of Man in the other.
-(The artists of this time of French Revolution portrayed Liberty as a female figure).
+(The artists of this time of the French Revolution portrayed Liberty as a female figure).

 (c) On the earth, in the foreground of the image, lay the shattered remains of the symbols of Absolute institutions.
-Leading the procession, way past the Statue of Liberty, are the United States and Switzerland which were at that time already nation states.
+Leading the procession, way past the Statue of Liberty, are the United States and Switzerland which were at that time already nation-states.

 (d) In his print of Sorrieu, people of the world are grouped together as distinct nations, identified through their flags and national costume.
-France, distinguished by its tricolor flag, has just reached the statue, and she is followed by Germany with their black and gold flag.
+France, distinguished by its tricolour flag, has just reached the statue, and she is followed by Germany with their black and gold flag.
 (Germany was not yet united, but in 1848, when this painting was made, it expressed the hopes of the nation.)

 (e) People of Austria, kingdoms of two Sicilies, Lombardy, Poland, England, Ireland, Hungary and Russia follow in that order.
 From the heavens, Christ, saints and angels gaze upon the scene.
 They have been used to symbolize the fraternity among the nations of the world.

-Q.6.
+Q 6.
 Explain any four measures introduced by French revolutionaries to create a sense of collective identity among the people of France.

-Ans.
 The French revolutionaries introduced various measures to create a sense of collective identity.

-(a) The idea of la Patrie (the fatherland) and le citoyen (the citizen) emphasised the idea of united community enjoying equal rights under the Constitution.
+(a) The idea of la Patrie (the fatherland) and le citoyen (the citizen) emphasised the idea of a united community enjoying equal rights under the Constitution.